OS Accounting is a team of experienced specialists that has years of expertise dealing with capital gains tax issues.

-You will need to report a gain, even if it is below your annual exemption if the proceeds for the asset was 4 time your annual exemption (greater than £48,000 for 2019/20) and you complete a self assessment tax return
+You will need to report a gain, even if it is below your annual exemption if the proceeds for the asset was four times your annual exemption (greater than £49,200 for 2020/21) and you complete a self assessment tax return

 For help with your capital gains tax, talk to one of our friendly experts who can help make sure that you pay the right amount of tax.